Shark IZ682H Vertex Pro Review

 Shark Vertex Pro sand on hard floor

-Looking at the before and after shots (above), it picked up nearly everything.
+Looking at the before-and-after shots (above), it picked up nearly everything.

 Edge Cleaning